WitoldG/memos/git.md

 - make the needed modifications, `add` them
 - `git commit --amend --no-edit`
 - `git rebase --continue`
+*If it's not the last and the modifs have already been made*
+- add the modifications
+- get the sha of the commit in which the modifications need to be add (abc34)
+- `git commit --fixup=abc34`
+- `git rebase -i --autosquash abc34~`

 **Modify a given commit name** \
 *If this commit is the last one*